-All the resolutions set out in the Notice of Thirty-Ninth AGM ("39th AGM") were put to vote by poll voting and duly passed.
+All the resolutions set out in the Notice of Fortieth AGM ("40th AGM") were put to vote by poll voting and duly passed.
 The shareholders were informed of their rights to demand for a poll.
-The outcome of the 39th AGM was announced to Bursa Securities on the same meeting day.
+The outcome of the 40th AGM was announced to Bursa Securities on the same meeting day.
 The Company had appointed a scrutineer to verify the poll results.

-A Summary of Key Matters discussed at the 39th AGM has been published on the Company's website within the stipulated timeline upon being reviewed by the Board members and approved by the Chairman.
+Minutes of the 40th AGM has been published on the Company's website within 30 business days after the 40th AGM upon being reviewed by the Board members and approved by the Chairman.